Open Accessibility Menu

 Hide

-Every Wednesday residents will have protected time from 2:00 p.m. to 5:00 p.m. for educational activities.
+Wednesday: Residents will have protected time from 2:00 p.m. to 5:00 p.m. for educational activities.
 The program will follow the ABIM boards blueprint for educational topics.
-Topics are designed to be interactive, team-based learning.
-Lecture examples include organ specific disease processes, EKG reviews, visual diagnosis, board review questions, high value and cost effective care, healthcare disparities, and wellness topics.
+Topics are presented by attending faculty and guest speakers and are designed to be interactive, team-based learning.
+Lecture examples include organ specific disease processes, EKG reviews, visual diagnosis, board review questions, high value and cost-effective care, healthcare disparities, and wellness topics.
 All residents are expected to attend except for MICU and night float teams.

 Simulation and Point-of-Care Ultrasound: